-When you first enter the Images work space, you will need to click on a section to start managing it's images.
+When you first enter the Manage Photos work space, you will need to click on a section to start managing it's images.

-In this example, we’ll open the section titled “Free Form Section” by clicking on it.
+In this example, we’ll open the section titled “Test” by clicking on it.

-Here is an explanation of each element in this work space (from left to right):
+Here is an explanation of each element in this work space:

 - Next, is the drop-down menu allowing you to filter your view by displaying all photos, hiding the ones in use, or showing only the ones in use.

-- When you click on an image, it will be highlighted in blue and you will see a "Move to" drop down menu, a "Copy to" drop down menu, and a "Delete" button.
+- When you click on an image, it will be highlighted in blue and you will see a "Move to" drop down menu, a "Copy to" drop down menu, a "Delete" button, and a "Remove from Section" button.
 You can use these tools to move or copy an image to a different section, or simply delete the image from the section/book completely.
+Use the "Remove From Section" option if you want to remove an image from the selected section, but you would still like to use it somewhere else in the future.
+Images removed from a section will go to the "Unassigned" section.

 - The check symbol in the corner of an image means the image has been used on a page already